mwmlln/shinju_select/README.md

 ### 1.9 SKELETON

   **Wireframe:**
-  The mockup for this site was done on Balsamiq Wireframes and can be viewed in this page here [Link to the testing document](static/documentation/WIREFRAMESmd)
+  The mockup for this site was done on Balsamiq Wireframes and can be viewed in this page here [Link to the Wireframes](static/documentation/WIREFRAMES.md)